arab-meet/3.URDF_Simulation_Workshop/urdf-and-simulation/intro+links.md

 ### `Visual`

-the visual tag has the information of how we see the robot in the simulation here we can specify the size, shape, and color of the robot.
+the visual tag describes the actual shape. here we can specify the size, shape, and color of the robot.

 the visual tag has three main tags which are:

 #### `Geometry`

-defines the shape of the visual.
+describes the shape and size of the display range centered on the origin coordinates

 we have a set of different shapes in the URDF format which are:

 * box: has three attributes the length, width, and height.
 * cylinder: has two attributes which are the raduis, and length.
 * sphere: has one attribute the raduis.
-* mesh: here we can use an existing mesh by adding the file path. also it's recommended that the mesh's format would be .dae file as this format provide the best texture and color support.
+* mesh: here we can use an existing mesh by adding the file path. also it's recommended that the mesh's format would be `.dae` file as this format provide the best texture and color support.

   ```xml
   <!-- for the box -->